Colaba railway station: The New Station

 During a period of several remodeling schemes throughout the suburban line, Colaba also received attention.
 The signalling and yard arrangements were found inadequate, and finally a scheme was approved for the same in 1920.

 A postcard depicting the reclamation at Cuffe Parade.
 The station sheds can be seen at the extreme left.

 Reclamation and Demolition

 In 1920s, when the Backbay Reclamation project was under progress, the government ordered that the section between Churchgate and Colaba be relinquished, to allow unrestricted access.
 A new terminus had to be built before this.
 A new terminus was built at Bellasis Rd, named Bombay Central, and opened on 18 December 1930.

 Colaba Terminus ceased to exist after 1 January 1931.
-The last local ran from Colaba that day to the northern end of the city.
 The section was dismantled by 1933, and the line then terminated at Churchgate.